jaweesh/SFS/README.md

 ```

-my current setup is like this:
+My current setup is like this:
+Ubuntu VM running the script and posting the results to a shared folder on the host machine
+Windows VM running Splunk light that monitors changes to files in the shared folder and reflects the changes in real time

 ![setup](realtime-analytics.png "real time setup")